os-js/manual.os-js.org/src/v3/resource/overview/README.md

 ## Client

-The client is written in ES6+ and SASS CSS and split up into several [modules](../official/README.md) which are bundled together.
+The client is written in ES6+ and Sass CSS and split up into several [modules](../official/README.md) which are bundled together.

 Runs in any modern browser (IE10+) including mobile.